 The salary schedule is designed to afford consistent and fair treatment for present employees, to attract desirable, qualified employees, and to reward professional preparation, experience and service.

 1. Salary Calculation:

-The District agrees to pass through to certificated employees, salary monies specifically generated by the state allocation model through the following calculation:
+The District agrees to pass through to certificated employees, flow through state funded salary increases during term of agreement through the following calculation:

 A. Increments: